Real Estate Fraud, Fake Job Offers, and New Scams Target Northern Colorado Residents

 LARIMER COUNTY – The Larimer County Sheriff’s Office is warning residents about a sharp rise in scams targeting Northern Colorado, with recent reports highlighting real estate fraud, fake job offers, and impersonators posing as federal officials.

-Chief Scambuster Barbara EJ Bennett says scammers are “working overtime,” and community vigilance remains the most vigorous defense.
+Chief Scambuster Barbara EJ Bennett says scammers are “working overtime,” and community vigilance remains the strongest defense.
 From fraudulent property sales to phony prize notifications, the threats are varied, but all rely on pressure, secrecy, or too-good-to-be-true offers.

 Real Estate Fraud Cases Rising